Jiayu Zhou

 Service

-Jiayu serves as an Associate Editor for Neurocomputing and Journal of Alzheimer's Disease, and a Guest Editor for EURASIP Journal on Bioinformatics and Systems Biology and EURASIP Journal on Advances in Signal Processing.
-Besides, Jiayu regularly reviews manuscripts for the following journals: Journal of Machine Learning Research (JMLR), IEEE Transactions on Knowledge and Data Engineering Data (TKDE), IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI), IEEE Transactions on Neural Network Learning Systems (TNNLS), Data Mining and Knowledge Discovery (DMKD), Computational Statistics and Data Analysis (CSDA), Knowledge and Information Systems (KAIS), ACM Transactions on Knowledge Discovery from Data (TKDD), Annals of Applied Statistics (AOAS), BMC Bioinformatics, Pattern Recognition Letters (PRL), International Journal on Artificial Intelligence Tools (IJAIT).
-Jiayu also served as TPC or organizing committee in the following major conferences:
+Jiayu serves as an Associate Editor for ACM Transactions on Computing for Healthcare, Neurocomputing.
+He and Journal of Alzheimer's Disease, and a Guest Editor for EURASIP Journal on Bioinformatics and Systems Biology and EURASIP Journal on Advances in Signal Processing.
+Jiayu is a dedicated peer reviewer for leading journals, including the Journal of Machine Learning Research (JMLR), IEEE Transactions on Knowledge and Data Engineering (TKDE), IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI), and IEEE Transactions on Neural Network Learning Systems (TNNLS), among others.
+His contributions extend to serving on the Technical Program Committee (TPC) and organizing committees for numerous top-tier conferences such as KDD, ICML, NIPS, ICLR, IJCAI, AAAI, and more, where he has held key leadership roles, including SPC, Program Vice-Chair, and Workshop Chair.

 Some words keep me moving forward